 WordPress Security Explained

 (Source: cnet.com/news/ddos-attack-is-launched-from-162000-wordpress-sites)

-According to leading security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WordPress sites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.
+According to security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service cyber-attack (DDoS) towards another popular website.

-Whenever global attacks happen on WordPress sites, it’s natural for people to question just how safe and secure WordPress is as a software for running their sites.
+Whenever worldwide attacks happen on WordPress sites, it’s natural for website owners to start questioning if WordPress really is a safe software for running a business web presence.

-WordPress powers millions of websites worldwide, making it a frequent target for attempted hacker attacks.
-But should you really be concerned about WordPress as being a secure web platform?
+Powering millions of websites worldwide makes WordPress an obvious target for hacking.
+But do you really need to be concerned about WordPress as being a secure platform for building your business presence online?

-In this article, you will learn some of the main reasons why you should definitely choose WordPress if you are at all concerned about website security.
+In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you have any concerns about website security.

+WordPress Security Explained